 Founded in 1778, and named for the then-recent Revolutionary War battleground, photogenic Lexington (pop.
 7,042) is home to an estimable pair of Virginia institutions, the Virginia Military Institute (VMI) and Washington and Lee University, which meld into one another at the center of town.
-Numerous old brick buildings, including a typically southern lawyer’s row around Courthouse Square, still stand around the town, which you can tour on foot or in one of the horse-drawn carriages that leave from the downtown visitors center.
+Numerous old brick buildings, including a typically southern lawyer’s row around Courthouse Square, still stand around the town, which you can tour on foot or in one of the horse-drawn carriages that parks across from the downtown visitors center.

 Animated by an unusually crew-cut version of typical college-town energy, Lexington is redolent with, and intensely proud of, its military heritage.
-Generals, in fact, have become the town’s stock-in-trade: From 1851 until 1861 when he rode off to fight in the Civil War, Gen. Thomas “Stonewall” Jackson lived at 8 East Washington Street, now a small museum (540/464-7704, daily, $8 adults).
+Generals, in fact, have become the town’s stock-in-trade: From 1851 until 1861 when he rode off to fight in the Civil War, General Thomas “Stonewall” Jackson lived at 8 East Washington Street, now a small museum (540/464-7704, daily, $8 adults).
 He is buried in the small but well-tended cemetery on the south edge of town.
-Gen. Robert E. Lee spent his post-Civil War years teaching at Washington and Lee, which was named after him (and his wife’s ancestor, George).
+General Robert E. Lee spent his post-Civil War years teaching at Washington and Lee, which was named after him (and his wife’s ancestor, George).
 Lee is entombed in a crypt below the chapel, under a famous statue of his recumbent self, with his trusty horse, Traveller, buried just outside.
-Another influential old warhorse, Gen. George C. Marshall, is honored in a large eponymous museum (Tues.-Sat.
+Another influential old warhorse, General George C. Marshall, is honored in a large eponymous museum (Tues.-Sat.
 11am-4pm, $5 adults) on the VMI campus.
 The museum traces General Marshall’s role in planning the D-Day invasions in World War II and salutes his Nobel Peace Prize-winning Marshall Plan for the successful reconstruction of postwar Europe.

 Spend a summer night in Lexington at the community-run Hull’s Drive-In (2367 N. US-11, 540/463-2621, $7 adults), a much-loved local Ozoner drive-in theater still showing Hollywood hits.
-Before a movie, grab a burger at Kenney’s, off US-11.
-Or check out the many good bistros and soup-and-sandwich places along Main Street, such as the unusually healthy menu at the Blue Sky Café (125 W. Nelson St., 540/463-6546).
+Before a movie, grab a burger or some fried chicken at Kenney’s (635 Wadell St., 540/463-5730) off US-11.
+Or check out the many good bistros and soup-and-sandwich places downtown along Main Street, such as the unusually healthy menu at Blue Sky Bakery (125 W. Nelson St., 540/463-6546).